OfficeDev/eDiscovery/README.md

 If you don't have an existing Microsoft 365 E5 plan and want to try Advanced eDiscovery, you can [add Microsoft 365](https://docs.microsoft.com/en-us/office365/admin/try-or-buy-microsoft-365) to your existing subscription or [sign up for a trial](https://www.microsoft.com/microsoft-365/enterprise) of Microsoft 365 E5.

 #### 2. Roles & user permissions
 You must have appropriate role/user permissions to be able to run this tool.
-There are three ways you may run this tool.
+There are two ways you may run this tool.

 - Using Global Administrator credentials.
 (You must have _<b>both</b>_ of the following roles)
     - Global Administration
     - eDiscovery Administrator role group
 - Using eDiscovery Administrator credentials.
     - eDiscovery Administrator role group needed
-    - Dependency on Global Admin
+    - Dependency on Global Admin.
-- Using App-only authentication (_<b>Not supported yet</b>_)
-    - eDiscovery Administrator role group users can login (_without Global Administration role_) using App-only authentication.
-    - Global Administrators can set it up using [this guide](https://github.com/OfficeDev/eDiscovery/blob/main/Documents/MicrosoftGraph-Login-with-App-Credentials.md).
+      Please refer [this guide](https://github.com/OfficeDev/eDiscovery/blob/main/Documents/eDiscoveryAdminUserConfig.md) for more information.

 #### 3. PowerShell
 - You must have PowerShell version 5.1 or above to run this tool.